 The problem is implemented and results are shown in Fig. 35 for a number of tasks.
 A comparison between a traditional system (centralized) and MAS results is depicted.
 Also computational cost is mentioned in case of increasing number of tasks.

-On the other side, user can connect to CP Solver through its embedded libraries which enable us to call the OPL model directly, and solve the model remotely without using the stand-alone OPL IDE.S
+On the other side, user can connect to CP Solver through its embedded libraries which enable us to call the OPL model directly, and solve the model remotely without using the stand-alone OPL IDE.

+MODIFICATIONS